 NEW YORK STATE

 The State of New York has banned two of the most invasive species of bamboo, namely Golden bamboo (Phyllostachys aurea) and Yellow groove bamboo (Phyllostachys aureosulcata).
 New York has a directory of Regulated and Prohibited Invasive Plants, issued in 2014, which identifies these two bamboo species and about 50 other varieties of unwanted vegetation.
-The document explains how these species crowd out native species and compromise indigenous habitat.
+The document explains how these species crowd out native species and compromise indigenous habitats.

 Prohibited plants cannot be sold, transported or planted in the state.
 The New York Department of Environmental Conservation is responsible for enforcing these restrictions.